LizaLemons/GinAndTopics/walkthrough.md

 Search View
 • New search view created upon router initialization
-• The search view is simply for the input & the button
+• The search view is simply for the input bar & the button
+• Within this file, create another view for the searched content?
 • Event: click search button, triggers:
   - find()
   - findDone()